CRC-Aided High-Rate Convolutional Codes With Short Blocklengths for List Decoding: The Dual Trellis

 The primal trellis associated with a rate-$(n-1)/n$ ZTCC has $2^{n-1}$ outgoing branches per state.
 Performing SLVD over the primal trellis when $n > 2$ is highly complex.
-In \cite{Yang2022}, the low decoding complexity of SLVD for rate-$1/n$ convolutional codes relies on the fact that only $2$ outgoing branches are associated with each state.
+In \cite{Yang2022}, the low decoding complexity of SLVD for rate-$1/n$ convolutional codes relies on the fact that each state only has $2$ outgoing branches.
 In order to efficiently perform SLVD, we consider the dual trellis proposed by Yamada \emph{et al.} \cite{Yamada1983}.

-We briefly explain the dual trellis construction for parity check matrix $H(D) = [h^{(n-1)}(D), h^{(n-2)}(D), \dots, h^{(0)}(D)]$.
+We briefly explain the dual trellis construction for parity check matrix \\ $H(D) = [h^{(n-1)}(D), h^{(n-2)}(D), \dots, h^{(0)}(D)]$.
 First, we define the maximum instant response order $\lambda$ as

 The state of the dual trellis is represented by the partial sums of $(v+1)$ adders in the observer canonical form of $H(D)$.
 At time index $j$, $j=0,1,\dots, n-1$, the state is given by

 Next, we show how the state $\bms^{(j)}$ evolves in terms of the output bits $\bmy_k = [y_k^{(0)}, y_k^{(1)}, \dots, y_k^{(n-1)}]$, $k=1,2,\dots, N/n$, so that a dual trellis can be established.